An Ultimate Guide to find the 35 most beautiful Iceland waterfalls

 Nykurhylsfoss (Sveinsstekksfoss)

 This is a short little hike off the ring road after leaving Djupivogur.
 It looked really cool, and we had the place mostly to ourselves.
-There’s also a dirt road you can drive up to view if you won’t want to hike.
+There’s also a dirt road you can drive up to view if you don’t want to hike.
 (There’s also a campground and another waterfall further up that road.)

 Hengifoss